 But the dilemma was I didn't want to leave my wife and newborn son for 4 hours straight while she was still recovering.

 I had to think about this shoot on sanity, and since it was to be a companion piece to this short video on denial, I needed to focus on the message and less on the wrapper.

 With my wife and son at home, I needed to be nearby in case they needed help.

-I have a very simple house here in Vegas.
-The best parts about it are outside where there are real patches of grass and even a few trees - IN VEGAS no less.
+I had a very simple house here in Vegas.
+The best parts about it were outside where there were real patches of grass and even a few trees - IN VEGAS no less.

 And what do most ordinary homes have?

 But -- all of my gear was at home, so setting up a shoot wasn't an issue.

 I took to the web to find some inspiration, and I found it.
 And this is what I will share with you: how to spruce up the boring old white wall so your video doesn't look like a cheap student film.

 I'll also show you what it looks like in action.

 Before we get there, try this on your next shoot - strip out all of the bells and whistles you want to do or use.